 now have APRS-ready radios.
 With the 2021 announcement by Kenwood

-that production of the TH-D74A is dicontinued due to a fire in the
+that production of the TH-D74A is discontinued due to a fire in

-chip plant in Japan, the last of the TH-D74s are being cleared off
+the chip plant in Japan, the last of the TH-D74s have been cleared

-the shelves and disappointingly higher prices.
-Yes, we should have
+off the shelves and disappointingly higher prices.
+Yes, we should

-all bought (another) Kenwood TH-D74A back in February 2021 before
+have all bought (another) Kenwood TH-D74A back in February 2021

 HOME STATION: You can purdy-much use any 2M or dual-band transceiver, along with one of several manufacturers of Terminal Node Controllers, or TNCs for short, to convert the AX.25 packet from noise to data processed by your computer.
 Kantronics has been the stalwart of TNCs modified specifically for APRS use, either on mountaintops as digipeaters, to desktop TNCs for home APRS stations.
 Tune the radio to the USA national simplex frequency 144.39Mhz, run the cable to the TNC that has been properly configured (recommended settings included elsewhere within these web pages), and fire up your favorite computer program UI-View32, PinPointAPRS, Xastir, SARTrack, or other.